pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert index2.ref == page.id

-Saving and retrieving aggregates by ID is demonstrated in the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>` in the :ref:`applications <Application objects>` documentation.
+This technique of using names to discover aggregates is demonstrated further in the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>`.

 Alternative styles for implementing aggregate projector
 -------------------------------------------------------